House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 150–200 feet tall, 50–75 feet wide

-The Eastern Cottonwood tree grows tall and has a spreading crown with hanging branches.
-These trees grow best in well-draining, fine soil.
-The bark is smooth and yellowish grey when the tree is young.
-It becomes brownish grey when the tree is mature.
-The tree has one single trunk with coarse ridges.
+The Eastern Cottonwood has one single trunk with coarse ridges.
 The leaves of the tree are shiny and glisten in the sunlight.
-The seeds of the tree are wrapped in cotton, which can be a major source of allergies for some people.
-The cotton can also block vents and filters on homes and in backyard pools.
-Their shallow roots often break up sidewalks and damage the ground.
+The seeds are wrapped in cotton, which can be a significant source of allergies for some people.
+The cotton can also block vents and filters in homes and backyard pools.
+Their roots often break up sidewalks and damage the ground.

 Pros